rdavisau/sg-unpack/README.md

 # sg-unpack
 Unpacker for STEINS;GATE (Steam edition) and STEINS;GATE 0 .mpk content files.

+Although originally written for the Steam edition of STEINS;GATE, sg-unpack is known to work with the following:
+* STEINS;GATE (Steam edition)
+* STEINS;GATE (from DMM)
+* STEINS;GATE 0 (Steam edition)
+* STEINS;GATE 0 (from DMM)
+* Chaos;Child (from DMM)

-Tested with content files from the Steam edition of STEINS;GATE, and the Japanese PC release of Steins Gate 0.
-Other configurations might also work, including other games using the .mpk format, but these are untested.
+Other configurations might also work - including other games using the .mpk format - but these are untested.

 ### Downloading
 Check the [releases](https://github.com/rdavisau/sg-unpack/releases) page for the latest version.